 No worries, though.
 I kept going and assumed I fixed the errors.
-And crashed my computer.
-Unity quit and then my screen resolution got F’d up.
+And then I crashed my computer.
+Unity quit, and then my screen resolution got F’d up.

-That made me remember the importance of disabling off the [ExecuteInEditMode] tag while testing.
+That made me remember the importance of disabling the [ExecuteInEditMode] tag while testing.
 I can’t risk corrupting my data or losing progress.
-Once I got stuff sorted out though, I took a look at my new metaballs.
+Once I got stuff sorted out, though, I took a look at my new metaballs.
 I can scale them up now without losing FPS!

-There are some bugs though.
-The metaball transform positions move from where they’re supposed to be when I enter play mode, and don’t move back until I manually update their position.
+There are some bugs, though.
+The metaball transform positions move from where they’re supposed to be when I enter play mode and don’t move back until I manually update their position.
 I also can’t update their scales in play mode.
-Also, I notice a drop in FPS whenever the metaballs change position.
+Additionally, I notice a drop in FPS whenever the metaballs change position.

 Once I fix those bugs, I’ll need to fix the container code.
 The metaballs should scale independently of their container.
 More importantly, the container shouldn’t need to be a cube.
 (Or maybe it has to be?
 The algorithm is called marching cubes, after all…)